q3769/semver-maven-plugin/README.md

 # semver-maven-plugin

-A simple Maven plugin that manipulates the local POM version via CLI or scripting, according to the Semantic Versioning 2.0.0 [spec](https://semver.org/).
+A simple Maven Plugin to update current project's version in the local POM file (via CLI or scripting) according to the specifications of [Semantic Versioning](https://semver.org/) 2.0.0.

 ## User story